How to Compute a Moving Sum: Two Stacks Complexity

 where the slope is simply the ratio of the batch operation count to the batch length.
 What this means is that the operation count function for each variant lies within a band of the given slope, after startup.

-These functions touch the top and bottom of the band with period of the batch length.
+These functions touch the top and bottom of their bands with period of the batch length.
 It turns out to be easy to calculate the bands exactly as functions of $n$, and the variant.
 But to get a flavor, here is a weaker result that holds for all algorithms simultaneously. \end{remark}

 \begin{theorem} For each of the 5 variants $X \in \theset{\text{CIE}, \text{IE}, \text{EI}, \text{V3}, \text{V4}}$ we have

 where $K_X$ and $c_X$ satisfy the following

 and